HomeArt

 famous black artists

 For many years, Black artists were shunned away by the general art historical narrative, but that did not stop them from creating exceptional works of art.
 Black art is not necessarily political, but, just like any art, it is still deeply rooted in the identity of its creator.
-Below is by no means a definitive list of 12 outstanding Black artists everyone needs to know.
+Below is a by no means definitive list of 12 outstanding Black artists everyone needs to know.

 12. Norman Lewis: the Great Black Artist of Abstract Expressionism